chef/automate/components/docs-chef-io/content/automate/ha_cert_selfsign.md

 {{< note >}}

-To create self-signed certificate for FQDN make sure to provide proper DNS and CN value.
-The DNS in Subject Alternative Name should match with the CN (Comman Name)
+- To create self-signed certificate for FQDN make sure to provide proper DNS and CN value.
+The DNS in Subject Alternative Name should match with the CN (Common Name).
+- CN (Common Name) should be the same for all certificates in Opensearch nodes.

 {{< /note >}}